mrconter1/IntuitiveEngine/README.md

 # IntuitiveEngine

-Imagine yourself being stranded on an deserted island.
-Your only means of computing is a computer capabale of compile C++ and a single function that is capable of drawing a line between two points on the screen.
+Imagine yourself being stranded on a deserted island.
+Your only means of computing is a computer capable of compile C++ and a single function that is capable of drawing a line between two points on the screen.
 What do you do if you want to play Minecraft?

 ## Quick Description

 This primitive 3D engine made from the ground up using only a 2D drawLineToScreen function and native C++.
 It can at the moment project around 10 000 points to the screen using the CPU at 60 FPS.
-This engine was created using almost only my own intuation on 3D projection.
+This engine was created using almost only my own intuition on 3D projection.
 A simple function filling a triangle took a couple of days and I later learned that this is a very studied problem in computer graphics.
-It would have been preferable to use a even more primitive function that just drew a single pixel but that was not possible due to performance issues.
+It would have been preferable to use an even more primitive function that just drew a single pixel but that was not possible due to performance issues.
 But using a setPixel function would only require one to implement the drawLineOnScreen which would be trivial.

 ## Features